ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/09_revisiting_netcore_react/02_setting_up_our_web_app.md

 That implementation is great, if we want to use one of the servicesettings.json files that is packaged within the application.
 However, we exposed these things to be able to update our settings at deploy time, so we can create a deployment that uses configmaps and volume mounts with custom configuration.

-Consider we define a configmap that includes a servicesettings.json with a few additional beverages, that looks like this:
+Consider we define a configmap that includes a `servicesettings.json` with a few additional beverages, that looks like this:

-`favorite-beer-configmap.yml`
 ```
+$ cat favorite-beer-configmap.yml

 apiVersion: v1
 kind: ConfigMap
 metadata: